 Hailing from Texas, I’m a former U.S. Army Captain, with tours to Iraq and Afghanistan under my belt.
 I have a Bachelor of Science in Agricultural Journalism from Texas A&M University and a Master of Arts in English and Creative Writing from Southern New Hampshire University.
 I just finished writing my first fantasy novel.
 When I’m not writing, I enjoy hiking, reading and jamming out to Celtic music and movies scores.
 I’m also an avid coffee drinker, lover of pigs, and hope to one day travel to every country in the world.
-I currently reside in New York where I work at Education First as an ESL teacher.
+I currently reside in Austin, Texas where I work at Education First as an ESL teacher.

 I grew up on a small farm in Fredericksburg, Texas.
 At the age of twelve, after writing and illustrating a book for a fifth-grade homework assignment, I fell in love and decided right then and there–I wanted to be a writer.